huylv1/hibernate-tutorial/README.md

+# Introduction
-#This is tutorial project that i created myself when i was studying hibernate with the book "Just Hibernate"
+This is tutorial project that i created myself when i was studying hibernate with the book "Just Hibernate"